learn-co-students/sf-web-102819/32-oo-js/README.md

 - [ ] Identify the role of prototypes in JS objects 👽
 - [ ] Use the `new` keyword to simplify constructor function ✨
 - [ ] Create objects with `class` 🚀
-- [ ] Compare object in Ruby to objects in JS 🔬
+- [ ] Compare objects in Ruby to objects in JS 🔬
 - [ ] Compare prototypal inheritance to class-based inheritance ⚖️
 - [ ] Static (class) methods in JS
 - [ ] `.call`, `.apply`, `.bind`